ionic-team/ionic-docs/src/pages/appflow/deploy/channels.md

 ---
+title: 'Channels'
 previousText: 'Deploy Builds'
 previousUrl: '/docs/appflow/deploy/builds'
 nextText: 'Deploy API'
 nextUrl: '/docs/appflow/deploy/api'
 ---

-# Channels

-A Channel **points to a specific JavaScript Build or Web Build of your app** that will be shared with specific devices listening to that channel for updates.
+A channel points to a specific deploy build of your app that will be shared with any devices configured to listen to that channel for updates.
-You can change which build a Channel points to whenever you'd like, and can rollback changes as well.
+You can change the build a channel points to whenever you'd like, and can rollback changes as well.

-When you integrate Deploy with your App (by clicking Set Up Deploy on a Channel), the native binary set up with that Channel will poll that Channel for updates whenever it is loaded.
+When you [install the Appflow SDK](/docs/appflow/quickstart/installation) in your app (by clicking Install Instructions on a channel), any native binary configured to that channel will check the channel for available updates whenever it is loaded.

-### Setting up a Channel
+## Setting up a Channel

 Every app comes with two default channels: **Master**, and **Production**.